InverseLight/ValoMC/README.md

 If you use ValoMC in your work, please reference it with the following
 citation:

 A.A.
-Leino, A. Pulkkinen and T. Tarvainen, ValoMC: A Monte Carlo software and MATLAB toolbox for simulating light transport in biological tissue, OSA Continuum, Accepted for publication, 2019.
+Leino, A. Pulkkinen and T. Tarvainen, ValoMC: a Monte Carlo software and MATLAB toolbox for simulating light transport in biological tissue, OSA Continuum 2, 957-972 (2019)

 Minimal example